ReactJS (in ES6), Flux/Redux, AngularJS, Packaging tools: Webpack, Gulp

 At present though, technological advances have not reached these industries in India due to various reasons including the cost of implementation, divide due to linguistic diversity in the subcontinent, etc. The business I am in the process of setting up currently, Erlang Dreams, strives to narrow the digital divide by taking one step at a time.

-Our team of embedded developers is currently working on a solution - ProductionX, that enables digitalization of bookkeeping in industries by unleashing the potential of Internet of Things.
+Our team of embedded developers is currently working on a solution - ProductionX, an SaaS product, that enables digitalization of bookkeeping in industries by unleashing the potential of Internet of Things.
 In future versions, we are planning to integrate ERP with production environment cutting delays in total turnaround time, improving efficiency and assisting shopfloor managers - and business owners alike, in taking data-driven decisions.

 Representing Infinitum Global Solutions, Princeton, NJ, USA, as a consultant to their partner in Qatar, Wakra Lab, I was trusted with the task of winning a contract for the latter with the Qatar Investment Authority - one of the largest sovereign funds in the World.
 The Enterprise Content Management-related contract was awarded to Wakra Labs after building confidence with the QIA for a couple of weeks.